Healthy Homes Assessment Waipatu

 What We Do

-As building inspectors we deal with all the elements involved in specialist home Inspections.
-We’re there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we take on all aspects of expert home inspects.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We offer a wide range of solutions to ensure that you are fully informed about the condition of any property that you might be thinking of buying or selling as well as additional services.
+We offer a wide range of services to make sure you are fully updated on the condition of any property that you might be thinking of buying or selling along with other solutions.

-We do not just work with you , but we also collaborate with a number of major clients, including bank branches, local councils, and insurance firms.
-They seem to appreciate their reassurance provided, because of the information contained in our building inspection reports.
+Not only do we work with you , but we also work with some major clients, including bank branches, local councils, and insurance firms.
+Evidently they are pleased with their reassurance provided, due to the details that we offer in our reports of building inspections.

-With our systemised method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any problems that might be found.
-Through our comprehensive reporting it is easy to understand why we have so many clients who recommend our service to family and acquaintances.
+With our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your report, you can actually see any problems that might be found.
+Thanks to our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family and friends.

 Get Peace of Mind - Get in Touch